 - Most people start the hike in Matachanca and finish in Llamac.
-You can hike the Huayhuash in both directions, but it is recommended to hike the Huayhuash in clockwise direction.
-The only resupply point on the trail is the village Huayllapa, which is more strategically located hiking the Huayhuash in clockwise direction .
+You can hike the Huayhuash in both directions, but it is recommended to hike the Huayhuash in a clockwise direction.
+The only resupply point on the trail is the village Huayllapa, which is more strategically located hiking the Huayhuash in a clockwise direction.

 Difficulty Huayhuash trek without a guide

 - Huayhuash trek is considered a difficult hike.
-The majority of the hike is above 4000 meter, with multiple passes over 4500 and 5000 meter.
+The majority of the hike is above 4000 meters, with multiple passes over 4500 and 5000 meters.
 The altitude combined with over 100 km of distance and some steep sections makes it a challenging hike.

 Recommendations for Huayhuash route

 There are various options to extend, shorten or alter the route.
-Based on our experiences we recommend to deviate from the ‘main’ trail at the following places.
+Based on the experiences, we recommend deviating from the ‘main’ trail at the following places.

 - Visit Siula Grande Basecamp: We took a detour to visit and camp at Siula Grande basecamp.
-If you want a good view on Siula Grande, this is the place.
-We camped at Siula Grande basecamp and could see pieces of ice falling of the glacier and we heard the ice cracking during the night.
+If you want a good view of Siula Grande, this is the place.
+We camped at Siula Grande basecamp and could see pieces of ice falling off the glacier and we heard the ice cracking during the night.

 Our itinerary Huayhuash trek without a guide